ascha19/mart-441/HW-5/README.md

 # Issues

 I did struggle with messing up a piece of code here and there but it was mainly because I mixed up the names of my functions or misspelled something.
 Other than that, the coding went smoothly.

+Oh, also the code doesn't work and I'm not sure why.
+Everything looks fine to me; it might just be an issue of my code randomly breaking without me messing with anything again.
+Hopefully it works when it's being graded!